This add-on is operated by Expected Behavior

 The dashboard can be accessed via the CLI:

-or by visiting the Heroku apps web interface and selecting the application in question.
+or by visiting the Heroku Dashboard and selecting the application in question.
 Select DocRaptor from the Add-ons menu.

 If document generation does not seem to be working then check your document logs on the DocRaptor dashboard.